2010 Asian Games Tickets on Sale

-2010 Asian Games (The 16th Asian Games) tickets sale has begun from May 20th in Guangzhou, the capital of Guangdong Province, China.
+2010 Asian Games (The 16th Asian Games) ticket sale has begun on May 20th in Guangzhou, the capital of Guangdong Province, China.

 The ticket prices are not fixedly set but vary for different matches.
 It is confirmed that 87 percent of all the tickets for the 2010 Games will range from 10 RMB (USD 1.50) to 400 RMB (USD 58).
 In order to let more common people enjoy the big event, 45.3 percent of tickets will be rated below 100 RMB (USD15) by the Games Committee.
 However, those who want to witness the Grand Opening Ceremony would pay much more for one entry, at least from 1,600 RMB (USD 236) to 6,800 RMB (USD 1,000).
 And the opening and closing ceremony ticket purchasers would also have their names registered on the tickets.